RDS

 RemoteApps

 Kasm supports connecting to RDS deployments configured with RemoteApps.
 Microsoft RemoteApp is a technology allowing users to work with remote applications.
 Coupling Kasm Workspaces with an RDS deployment and RemoteApp allows administrators to provide remote users access to Windows applications through a web native portal.
+The following walks through adding a server and adding a Workspace that uses the defined server to create a RemoteApp session.

 Create a Server